Zveaga/pig_game/README.md

 - Clone the repository and open the index.html page to start the game
 - The first player to reach 100 points wins
 - Roll the dice to accumulate points
-- Click the "Hold" button to add the current points to the total score and end turn
+- Click the "Hold" button to add the current points to the total score and end your turn
 - The trick is to avoid rolling a 1, wich causes you to loose all the current points

 ## Technologies